sidcaz/hangman/README.md

 LetterBox.js - Child component displaying each alphabet letter, color-coded based on correctness.
 SingleLetterSearchBar.js - Child component that allows the player to input a single letter guess.
 App.css - Contains all styling, including layout centering, button styling, and theme colors.
-🛠️ Customization

-You can easily customize the game:

-Update or expand the word list in HangmanGame.js.

-Replace or add new images for the hangman in your /src directory.

-Modify the color scheme in App.css to fit your personal style.

-💡 Quick Tips

-Ensure all hangman images (noose.png, head.png, body.png, etc.) are in the correct folder.

-Each image should visually represent one stage of the hangman’s progression.

-To restart the project cleanly, you can clear the build cache:

-npm run clean

-then rerun npm start.

 📂 File Structure
 /src